kvarak/dnd/docs/_Classes/barbarian.md

 Some deities inspire their followers to pitch themselves into a ferocious battle fury.
 These barbarians are zealots—warriors who channel their rage into powerful displays of divine power.
 A variety of gods across the worlds of D&D inspire their followers to embrace this path.
 Tempus from the Forgotten Realms and Hextor and Erythnul of Greyhawk are all prime examples.
 In general, the gods who inspire zealots are deities of combat, destruction, and violence.
 Not all are evil, but few are good.

 ### Warrior of the Gods
 Starting when you choose this path at 1st level, your soul is marked for endless battle.
-If a spell, such as raise dead, has the sole effect of restoring you to life (but not undeath), the caster doesn’t need material components to cast the spell on you.
+If a spell, such as *raise dead*, has the sole effect of restoring you to life (but not undeath), the caster doesn’t need material components to cast the spell on you.

 ### Divine Fury
-From 3rd level, you can channel divine fury into your weapon strikes.
+You can channel divine fury into your weapon strikes.
 While you’re raging, the first creature you hit on each of your turns with a weapon attack takes 1d6 extra damage.
 The extra damage is necrotic or radiant; you choose the type of damage when you gain this feature.

 ### Fanatical Focus
-Starting at 6th level, the divine power that fuels your rage can protect you.
-If you fail a saving throw while you’re raging, you can reroll it, and you must use the new roll.
+The divine power that fuels your rage can protect you.
+If you fail a saving throw while raging, you can reroll it and you must use the new roll.
 You can use this ability only once per rage.

 ### Zealous Presence
-At 10th level, you learn to channel divine power to inspire zealotry in others.
+You learn to channel divine power to inspire zealotry in others.
 As a ***bonus action***, you unleash a battle cry infused with divine energy.
-Up to ten other creatures of your choice within 60 feet of you that can hear you gain advantage on attack rolls and saving throws until the start of your next turn.
+Up to ten other creatures of your choice within 60 ft of you that can hear you gain advantage on attack rolls and saving throws until the start of your next turn.

 You can use this feature once.
 See *Rest Additions*.

 ### Rage beyond Death
-Beginning at 14th level, the divine power that fuels your rage allows you to shrug off fatal blows.
+The divine power that fuels your rage allows you to shrug off fatal blows.

-While you’re raging, having 0 hit points doesn’t knock you unconscious.
+While raging, having 0 hit points doesn’t knock you unconscious.
 You still must make death saving throws, and you suffer the normal effects of taking damage while at 0 hit points.
 However, if you would die due to failing death saving throws, you don’t die until your rage ends, and you die then only if you still have 0 hit points.